Brewery Maintenance Systems Course

 *Both the virtual and in-person parts are required in order to receive the completion certificate.

-As a “hybrid" course, students will learn, discuss, and interact with instructors and classmates virtually for 6 weeks, and then gather in person for four days at the University of Wisconsin, Madison for collaborative learning, hands-on demonstrations, and tours.
+As a “hybrid" course, students will learn, discuss, and interact with instructors and classmates virtually for 6 weeks, and then gather in person for four days at the University of St Thomas in Minneapolis& for collaborative learning, hands-on demonstrations, and tours.

 - Learn scientific principles associated with brewery processes and maintenance systems.

 - Determine best practice system maintenance to help save time and money in your brewery.

 - Consider appropriate protocols for your brewery to troubleshoot and maintain equipment.

 - Gain an operational understanding, recommended guidelines, and considerations associated with the primary disciplines of brewery systems engineering.

 By focusing instruction on real-life examples and scenarios, students will conduct guided discussions and solve common problems that arise related to brewery maintenance.